Contrastive Multi-document Question Generation: Appendix

 \textbf{Document-specific GPT-2 Generator: } From each document $i$, the generator yields its final layer hidden state $h_i \in \mathbb{R}^{H}$ ($H=768$ is the hidden dimension) and a document-specific discrete output distribution $\pi_i \in \mathbb{R}^{V}$ ($V=50257$ is the vocabulary dimension) from the learned language model head.

 \textbf{Coordinator:} The input size is 20 with the dimensionality of the embeddings and hidden states as 768.
 The number of recurrent layers is 2, with 4 attention heads in each layer.
 The epsilon value used in the layer normalization is set to $1\mathrm{e}{-5}$.
 The number of cluster embeddings is 2 (positive or negative).
 The standard deviation of the truncated normal initializer for weight matrices is 0.02. $\lambda_1,\lambda_2,\lambda_3=1.0,100.0,0.1$.
+We performed coarse hyper-parameter search for equidistant values in log-scale for all $\lambda_1,\lambda_2,\lambda_3$, and use the best configuration.
 Maximum generation length is 20 tokens.
 We use the BERT \citep{devlin2018bert} version of Adam optimizer \citep{Kingma2014AdamAM} with weight decay of 0.01 and learning rate of $1\mathrm{e}{-5}$.

 We trained the coordinator model by maximizing \textit{Precision@10} with \emph{oracle} questions as the policy gradient baseline.
+It is reasonable to weigh the documents unevenly because often times not all the top-10 retrieved documents from the Bing search engine share the same content.
+Thus, we leave to the model to learn the optimal attention weights among positive and negative sets that produce a more grounded question.
 Additional experiment results using a different baseline - self-critic \citep{rennie2017self} - is shown in Table~\ref{additional_overall_retrieval}.
 This shows that our proposed model framework is effective even with any of the two policy gradient baselines.
-Conceptually, the coordinator model would generate a common question that can better retrieve the documents from the positive set, aided by the negative set.
+Conceptually, the coordinator model would generate a question that can better retrieve the documents from the positive set, aided by the negative set. \\